kelseyhightower/nomad-on-kubernetes/docs/06-vault.md

 Save the five unseal keys and the initial root token.

-### Unseal the Remote Vault Instance
+### Unseal the Vault Instance

-Unseal the remote Vault instance using three of the unseal keys:
+Unseal the Vault instance using three of the unseal keys:

 ```
 vault unseal